thunderbird/webext-docs/overlay/addressBooks.rst

 addressBooks
 ============

-The address books API, also including the :doc:`contacts` and :doc:`mailingLists` namespaces, first appeared in Thunderbird 64.
+The :doc:`addressBooks` API, also including the :doc:`contacts` and :doc:`mailingLists` namespaces, first appeared in Thunderbird 64.

 The `Address Books`__ sample extension uses this API.